derekmerck/PERSEUS/TelemetryStream/README.md

 Each update yields a timestamped dictionary of alarm, numerics, and wave data.
 Wave data is returned at 0.25sec intervals, which determines the polling frequency.
 The wave data is storaged in an internal sample buffer with a default duration of 7-9 seconds.
 This buffer can be accessed for signal post-processing and annotation.

+See the [Intellivue Programmers Guide](IntellivueProtocol/Philips Data Export Interface Programming Guide.pdf) for details of the protocol.

 ## Failure Recovery